Full body scanner: Health concerns

 Health concerns relating to the use of full-body scanning technology are present, especially pertaining to the use of X-ray scanners.
 The issue is mainly regulated by ANSI 43.17.2009, which limits the dose on a per-person basis.
 However this 2010-era document is intended to apply primarily in the context of standard civilian-airport security.
 It is generally not considered applicable to unusual terrorism-threat detection concerns in high-security environments (prisons, special-purpose airports) or military institutions.
 Nor is ANSI 43.17.2009 considered to be the appropriate standard for highly concealed threats such liquid bombs inside body cavities or swallowed drugs.
 Due to fundamental physical limitations of how each type of detection technology functions, these highly covert types of threats are impossible to detect by any means other than transmission X-rays.

-From the perspective of annual dosage, the ANSI 43.17.2009 standard stipulates that a transmission X-ray dosage of 0.25 μSv per scan, in conjunction with an annual total limit at 250 µSv, equates to a per-person maximum of such 1000 scans per year for a civilian-aviation passenger.
-However, counting all medical X-ray procedures (as a typical person might undergo in an average year), and if the total annual dose of 250 µSv is taken to include all medical-related doses, then the number of flights/scans permitted for that person could be greatly reduced, assuming that transmission-type X-ray technology is used at each security screening that the civil-aviation passenger undergoes.
+From the perspective of annual dosage, the ANSI 43.17.2009 standard stipulates that a transmission X-ray dosage of 0.25 μSv per scan, in conjunction with an annual total limit at 250 μSv, equates to a per-person maximum of such 1000 scans per year for a civilian-aviation passenger.
+However, counting all medical X-ray procedures (as a typical person might undergo in an average year), and if the total annual dose of 250 μSv is taken to include all medical-related doses, then the number of flights/scans permitted for that person could be greatly reduced, assuming that transmission-type X-ray technology is used at each security screening that the civil-aviation passenger undergoes.
 But because the medical X-ray dosages vary tremendously (over several orders of magnitude) depending on the diagnostic procedures that the patient is subjected to, the proportional contribution of airport-security X-raying to the person's total annual dosage cannot be calculated unless an accounting of the medical X-ray dosages is also present.

 Millimeter wave scanners

 Currently adopted millimeter wave scanners operate in the millimeter or sub-terahertz band, using non-ionizing radiation, and have no proven adverse health effects, though no long-term studies have been done.
 Thomas S. Tenforde, president of the National Council on Radiation Protection and Measurements, said in 2010 that millimeter wave scanners are probably within bounds [of standards for safe operation], but there should be an effort to verify that they are safe for frequent use.
-WHO (World Health Organization) in 2011 categorized RF (radio frequency) radiation as a possible carcinogen.

-Numerical simulations of terahertz radiation, which active millimeter-wave scanners do not operate at, have produced mixed results.
-Researchers at the Center for Nonlinear Studies at Los Alamos National Laboratory in New Mexico have used simulations to show a way that terahertz radiation may affect DNA, However, this has not been verified.